 But the best thing about Takarakka surely has to be that they serve roast dinners on alternating nights.
 You might wonder who would queue up for a $25 roast dinner in the middle of nowhere but the grey nomads (i.e. retirees in their caravans) were lining up a mile long (well, ok, not quite but the queue was impressively long!).

 If you didn’t register your interest early, you certainly missed out.
 It’s clearly famous because people not only flocked to it like it was for free but they talked about it as if it was the greatest meal ever (and perhaps it was; I can’t say, we didn’t try 🙂 ).

 They also do nightly information talks on Carnarvon Gorge and its many walks, and offer guided walks a few times a week.
 Oh, and free wifi.
 Slow but free… aw, finally you can get back in touch with civilisation after all that nature… 😉

 And… platypuses (yes, that’s the plural, I looked it up!) in the creek that runs alongside Takarakka.
 It’s a good thing I have a patient husband because I would never ever have seen any of them if it wasn’t for his patience and insistence to wait just a little bit longer. 🙂 No photos as evidence (it was almost pitch black dark) but at least I know I have now seen real live platypuses in real life. 😀 Yay.

 Hiking Carnarvon Gorge

-The plan was to do all the side trips on our way into the gorge, which meant we got to Big Bend by late afternoon.
+The plan was to do all the side trips on our way into the gorge, which meant getting to Big Bend by late afternoon.
 We managed but had to race a bit in the end.
-And all because we seem to have a habit of getting to a camp site just before dust and setting up in a hurry before it’s utterly dark. 🙂
+And all because we seem to have a habit of getting to a campsite just before dust and setting up in a hurry before it’s utterly dark. 🙂

 First side track… Moss Garden.
 An icy pool, an intimate, tranquil waterfall, dripping moss and lots of ferns.